-Sugar and spice and everything nice—that’s what you’ll find in a slice of this sweet potato pie.
-And when we say “nice,” we don’t mean it in a goody-goody sorta way.
-We mean it in a go-wobbly-in-the-knees, may-I-have-a-third-slice sorta way.
-The only quibble we can imagine having with this eminently easy recipe?
-It makes quite an ample amount of magnificently spiced sweet potato filling.
-Enough, we’ve found, to fill a really, really deep pie plate.
-What’s that?
-You lack a monstrous pie plate?
-Then you have a decision to make.
-Do you fill your standard pie plate to the brim and then slurp up the rest of the filling with a spoon?
-Do you cringe as you pour the rest of the fantabulous filling down the drain?
-Do you measure out every last drop of the excess into ramekins and bake them into custards?
+This Southern sweet potato pie recipe does make an extraordinary amount of filling, so much so that you might wonder how best to use it all.
+Fill your standard pie plate to the brim and then slurp up the rest of the filling with a spoon.
+Or you can measure out every last drop of the excess into ramekins and bake them into custards.
 Do you instead divvy the filling between two standard 8-inch pie plates and beget twice the pie—albeit each with a slightly skimpy amount of custard?
 Or do you just grab your 10-inch cast-iron skillet and pretend it’s a pie plate and call it a day?
-Let us know what you decide.

 - 1 cup heavy cream